JoeWarriner/social_life/README.md

 The following python script tests the 15 predefined test cases for the application.

-Testing follows the pytest approach of: Arrange, Act, Assert, Cleanup.
+Testing follows the pytest approach of: Arrange, Act, Assert, Cleanup (pytest 2020).
 The "Assert" step is for each test case is handled in test functions,  with the format **test_tcXX**, where XX is the numbers 1 - 15.

 The remaining Arrange, Act, Cleanup steps are handled by 'fixtures' which are shared between the test functions.
 In general, fixtures call the API and pass the response to tests to make assertions, while also storing certain parts of the response (e.g. tokens).